Pandemic-era asylum limits in hands of federal judge

 On April 1, the CDC announced President Joe Biden’s plan to end the restriction by May 23, drawing criticism from Republicans and some Democrats who fear the administration is unprepared for a widely anticipated influx of migrants.

-Arizona, Louisiana and Missouri quickly sued and were later joined by 18 other states in the legal challenge being heard Friday.
-Texas sued independently.
+Arizona, Louisiana and Missouri quickly sued and were later joined by other states in the legal challenge being heard Friday.
+Texas had sued independently but last week joined the Arizona-led suit along with North Dakota and Virginia.

 After the administration acknowledged last month that it had already begun phasing out the pandemic restriction by processing more migrants under immigration law instead of Title 42, Summerhays ordered the phaseout stopped.